evermeer/EVCloudKitDao/README.md

 - EVCloudKitDao.swift for if you want control over your in app data and notifications.
 - EVCloudKitData.swift will let you handle CloudKit data as easy as possible.
 - EVReflection.swift for if you want easy to use reflection methods. (not only for CloudKit)
+- EVglobal.swift for a couple of easy to use global bridging functions (EVLog and EVtry)

 See the Quick Help info for method descriptions or the documentation at [cocoadocs.org](http://cocoadocs.org/docsets/EVCloudKitDao/)